 I considered differences between the sales and the subject in terms of property rights sold, financing, conditions of sale, market conditions (trend or time adjustment), location, size, and site condition.
-Because the properties vary in size, I used a standardized unit of measure, the price per square foot of site area, as a basis for comparison.
-The sales chart shows only those categories where there were differences between the sales and the subject.
-The property rights conveyed were fee simple in all cases.
+Because the properties vary in size, I used a standardized unit of measure, the price per square foot of building area, as a basis for comparison.
+The sales chart shows all significant categories and whether there were differences between the sales and the subject.
+The property rights conveyed were fee simple in all cases, since there was no evidence of non-market rentals.
 Sale conditions were market and financing was market oriented.
 All estimates were a general attempt at quantifying differences based upon investor behavior as evidenced by a comparison between the comparable sales and/or input received by way of verifications of data.